-Jo's practice and teaching took flight as she trained in AntiGravity Aerial Yoga with it's founder Christopher Harrison.
-She was part of the first teacher trainer run in Australia and has continued her studies, with formal training in Antigravity Restorative Yoga and on a practical level as the uniqueness of each individual student teaches her more about the human body and this amazing technique.
+Jo's practice and teaching took flight in a new direction as she trained in AntiGravity Aerial Yoga with it's founder Christopher Harrison.
+She was part of the first teacher training run in Australia and is now a level 5 Instructor, with Antigravity Aerial Yoga 1&2, Flying Fitness, Pilates and Restorative certification.
+She has been teaching Antigravity for four years, and her technique continues to evolve as the uniqueness of each individual student teaches her more about the human body and the amazing possibilities of the aerial hammock, you can read more about her experiences here.

 'Jo’s teaching style is creative, calming and supportive, so even though I had never tried yoga suspended in the air before, I felt completely safe to flip upside down, spin around, and suspend myself at weird angles.
 She is skilled at giving clear instructions and making adjustments when needed, combining her deep knowledge and experience of yoga and Pilates to combine into sequences that are creative, build strength, decompress the spine and feel really, really good.
 We finished the practice by wrapping ourselves up in the hammocks like cocoons and relaxing to the gentle swaying motion.
 Absolute bliss!'